1. Home

 • Remember, though, you paid for the system upfront, so that $83 isn't actually coming out of your pocket each month.
 You can think of it as getting a return on your investment of $160 each month, since you’ll be saving that much on your electricity bill.
 (You paid $83 per month that your system is functioning, but it saves you $160 per month in energy costs, so you’re saving around $77 per month!)

-• As an added bonus, your savings will typically increase over time, because the cost of electricity goes up over time.
-The amount that you paid for the system is fixed, and the amount of electricity that you save each month will be about the same, but the value of that saved electricity will increase over time.
+As an added bonus, your savings will typically increase over time, because the cost of electricity generally goes up over time.
+The amount you paid for the system is fixed, and the amount of electricity you save each month will be about the same, but the value of that saved electricity will increase over time.
 (And you won’t be impacted as much by rising electricity rates.)

 See how much you can save by going solar with Palmetto